abustamam/Neighborhood-Map/README.md

--Fix the rating-to-star feature when filtering locations -Add all groupons (not just food and drink), and ability to filter between categories -Add other services (living social, foursquare, etc)
+-Fix the rating-to-star feature when filtering locations -Add all groupons (not just food and drink), and ability to filter between categories -Add other services (living social, foursquare, etc) -Optimize gulpfile (e.g., compiling all css into one css file)

 ## Resources